Quickstart

 Full page: Functions

-What they do: Functions allow you to add dynamic, programmable behavior to your agent, and allow you to handle external API calls, retrieve specific data, and use that data make decisions based on real-time context.
+What they do: Functions allow you to add dynamic, programmable behavior to your agent, and allow you to handle external API calls, retrieve specific data, and use that data to make decisions based on real-time context.

 Example use case: An agent retrieving shipping information for a customer query about an order.